iamanujsh/Analyzing-U.S-Electric-Vehicle-Market-Share/README.md

 * **Biodiesel vehicles** account for **0.98%** of the fleet, totaling **2.8 million** vehicles.
 * **Hydrogen-powered vehicles** remain extremely rare, making up only **0.01%** of all vehicles, with just **16,900** registered nationally, remains a highly niche fuel type with minimal adoption.

+# Conclusion

+## 1. Key insights

+* Gasoline vehicles continue to dominate the market
+* EV market: California and the District of Columbia are the clear frontrunners.
+States with strong EV adoption near ~2% include Washington, Hawaii, Colorado, New Jersey and a few others.
+The majority of states (≈40) have EV penetration at or below 1%, so most of the country remains early in the transition.
+Large states such as Texas and Florida have many EVs in absolute terms but low percentages relative to their huge vehicle populations.
+* Alternative fuels context: E85 is the only alternative fuel with meaningful market presence; biodiesel is modest and hydrogen is essentially niche.

+## 2. Infrastructure Planning

+* States with high EV share (CA, DC, WA, HI, CO, NJ) need continued expansion of fast chargers and grid upgrades to keep pace with adoption.
+* Large, low-penetration states (TX, FL) are high-potential markets, these require proactive charging deployment now to avoid future bottlenecks.
+Moreover, they will see rapid percentage growth as adoption accelerates.
+* Investment should balance where adoption is already high to avoid overload and where absolute EV counts are large but relative penetration is low to unlock growth.